Skip to main content

 Competencies include large scale data processing, data mining and interpretation, pattern analysis and data-based decision making.
 This program integrates math, chemistry, physics and biology and emphasizes critical thinking, practical application and project management experience.
 In addition, students can develop valuable workplace skills, including effective communication, teamwork, initiative, strong work ethic, analytical skills, adaptability and self-confidence.
 Students entering the Bachelor of Science in Computer Science program should possess knowledge of algebra and common office software applications.
 To view more information regarding courses and requirements, visit our Academic Catalog.

-This program is accredited by the Computing Accreditation Commission of ABET, www.abet.org, under the General Criteria and the Program Criteria for Computer Science.
+The BS in Computer Science is accredited by the Computing Accreditation Commission of ABET, www.abet.org, under the commission’s General Criteria and Program Criteria for Computer Science.

 Objectives